wingsuit-designsystem/wingsuit/docs/src/pages/configurations/details/index.md

 title: 'Configuration'
 ---

-Wingsuit comes with a [preset](https://github.com/wingsuit-designsystem/wingsuit/blob/master/packages/core/src/stubs/defaultWingsuitConfig.stub.ts) of variables which fit most use cases.
+Wingsuit comes with a [preset](https://github.com/wingsuit-designsystem/wingsuit/blob/master/packages/core/src/stubs/defaultWingsuitConfig.stub.ts) of variables that are suitable for most use cases.

 <b>The Wingsuit configuration file has three main sections</b>

 * `apps` for app-specific configuration.
-A typical app is drupal.
-Here you can configure where your app is located, how you want to compile your assets and store your assets.
+A typical app is Drupal.
+Here you can configure where your app is located and how you want to compile and store your assets.

 * `designSystem` for design system configuration.
 The design system is where your patterns living.
 Here you can configure everything around your patterns.